yalelibrary/linked-art-mapping/specs/md/tasks/concepts/simple_subject_headings.md

     6. Process top-level genre/form resources.

-        **Note:** Top-level resources representing genre/form headings should include an additional `classified_as` for `Form` to distinguish them from topical subject headings.
+        **Note:** Top-level resources representing genre/form headings should include an additional `classified_as` for `Format` to distinguish them from topical subject headings.

         `4504`